About us.

 A Winding Path to Psychology

 My journey to becoming a psychologist wasn’t a straight line — and I see that as a strength.
 After high school, I attended culinary school with dreams of opening a restaurant.
-That path shifted when I enrolled at the Hotel School at Cornell University, where I pursued a career in hospitality and briefly moved to Sydney for the summer.
+That path shifted when I enrolled at the Hotel School at Cornell University and later spent a summer living in Sydney while pursuing a career in hospitality.

 Each step along the way helped shape the psychologist I am today.